strapi/documentation/docs/developer-docs/latest/plugins/upload.md

 ## Create providers

 You can create a Node.js module to implement a custom provider.
 Read the official documentation [here](https://docs.npmjs.com/creating-node-js-modules).

-To work with strapi, your provider name must match the pattern `strapi-provider-upload-{provider-name}`.

 Your provider need to export the following interface: